Learn Spring Security Core Course FAQ

 Is Spring Boot a requirement?

-Boot is not absolutely required, but there are definitely areas where it helps, so I do use throughout in the material.
+Boot is not absolutely required, but there are definitely areas where it helps, especially with auto-configuration, so I do use it throughout the material.

 The codebase is built with Spring Boot 2, but it's also carefully constructed to provide non-Boot alternatives where that's important.

 English isn't my primary language.
 Any other options?